-From my humble experience, I have also noticed some flies fly away quickly as they sense people approaching them.
-Whereas others stay very still and calm with us human getting near them.
+From my humble experience, I have also noticed some flies fly away quickly as they sense the sense of people approaching them.
+Whereas for other flies, they stay very still and calm with us human getting near them.

 From this observation, I make a guess.
 Possibly the flies that buzz off quickly are the female flies carrying the eggs inside her.
-As they sense something coming here, she might be afraid someone may take away the eggs from her and fly off.
+As they sense something coming here, she might notice and be afraid that possibly someone (or a predator) may take away the eggs from her and thus quickly fly off.

 For the very still flies, I was lucky to be able to get near and catch one.
 I can verify it was a male BSF because of the tail and bronze abdomen.
 So for the other half of this guess, possibly the calm flies might be the male ones.

-So now when accidentally catching the flies mating, you'll know more clearly which is which.
+So now when you accidentally catch the flies mating, you'll know more clearly which one is male and which one is female.
 It was a bit confusing for us at first, but here you can see the picture below.
 The male is on the left & the female is on the right.
-The male is usually the bigger one.
+The male is also usually (but not always) the bigger one.

 Can We Determine the BSF Sex Even Before Their Pupation?